 Your first step is to connect with the Financial Aid office to discover how you can afford college.
 Our dedicated staff and support services help you wade through all the legal language and get you past the first hurdle to completing your educational goals.

 The architectural studies program prepares you for transfer into the four-year undergraduate program in architecture at the University of Colorado - Denver (CU Denver) through the fulfillment of basic general education (GTE) and courses in foundational architecture and design.
-This is an articulated agreement with CU Denver; students who are accepted into CU Denver's College of Architecture and Planning architecture program with this A.A.S. degree are able to achieve junior-year status, contingent on the maintenance of minimum course grades and portfolio review of completed work from AEC 104.
+This is an articulated agreement with CU Denver; students who are accepted into CU Denver's College of Architecture and Planning architecture program with this A.A.S. degree are able to achieve approximate junior-year status, contingent on the maintenance of minimum course grades.
+CCD's Architectural Technology program works to expand and develop relationships with other four-year transfer partners and will work with you provide support in outreach to opportunities with potential transfer institutions.

 CCD advises students interested in this pathway to consult CCD advising and the architectural technology program chair as well as the anticipated transfer institution (CU Denver College of Architecture and Planning) for development of the most optimal selection of available electives.